docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 in your rows, a simple way to get an attractive alignment of the StaticText labels for your EditText fields is to align the child rows in the Panel to the right of the panel.
 In the example, add the following to the Panel specification:
-info: Panel { orientation: ’column’, alignChildren:’right’, \
+info: Panel { orientation: 'column', alignChildren:'right', \

 This creates the following result: